 Cultural policy

-Cultural policy of governments contributes to the preservation, development and distribution of arts and culture, at both national and international level.
-The most common means that is used for this is subsidy, but this also includes tax measures and legislation and regulations, such as high and low VAT rates and the Gift and Inheritance Tax Act.
-In this way, the cultural policy influences both the subsidised and the unsubsidised organisations in various sectors.
+The cultural policy of governments contributes to the preservation, development and distribution of arts and culture, at both national and international level.
+Subsidies are the most common means that are used to achieve this, but this also includes tax measures and legislation and regulations, such as high and low VAT rates and the Gift and Inheritance Tax Act (Geefwet).
+In this way, cultural policy influences both subsidised and unsubsidised organisations in various sectors.

 Funding of the cultural policy

-Politics determines how much government money is made available to fund this policy.
+Politics determines how much government money is made available to fund the cultural policy.
 This occurs at a central government level, as well as within provinces and municipalities.
 Governments and funds subsequently ask independent advisers to assess the quality of subsidy applications.
-They offer advice on awards to specific projects, companies and artists.
+They offer advice on awards to specific institutions, projects, companies and artists.

 Expenditure at a central government level is often extensively discussed in the media.
-However, relatively few subsidies are granted by the central government, namely just 30% of the total number of subsidies.
-Municipalities, which fund 60% of all subsidies, are the real financial backers.
-The provinces have a 10% share.
-This allocation formula does not apply to all cultural institutions, because the policy per province and municipality differs greatly.
+However, the subsidies granted by the central government are roughly just 30% of the total number of subsidies.
+Municipalities together grant the majority, namely 60%, of all cultural subsidies.
+The provinces grant a combined shared of 10%.

 Directly to: